 The chronic infection that causes gum inflammation and bone loss can be successfully treated with osseous surgery.
 The procedure lasts approx. one hour per quadrant, and involves removal of infected tissues and re-contouring of bone to reduce cratering around affected teeth.
-This leads to healthy gums with shallow spaces around teeth, allowing removal of bacterial plaque using regular oral hygiene techniques at home.
+This leads to healthy gums with shallower periodontal pockets, allowing removal of bacterial plaque using regular oral hygiene techniques at home.

 When natural teeth are lost it is possible to replace them with titanium posts that are surgically placed in the jaw bone.
 Once healing is complete, and the posts are integrated in the jaw bone, restorations such as fixed crowns or removable dentures can be placed